-Is street food safe?
+Is street food in Bangkok safe?

-Is the tap water safe?
+Is the tap water in Bangkok safe?

-Are taxis safe?
+Are taxis in Bangkok safe?

 Taxis are safe and affordable and my preferred way to get around town.
-However, you will come across the occasional meter or “scenic route” scam.
+However, you may come across the occasional meter or “scenic route” scam.
 When you get into a cab, always check that it has a working meter and agree on a route prior to the start of your journey.
 (If you’ve read the section on taxi scams above, you will be well prepared for this type of situation.)

 Is Bangkok safe for solo travelers?